 While all drones are built to fly, not all of them have built-in abilities to avoid obstacles.
 If you don’t buy one with this technology inside of it, you may hit everything you run your drone into.
 Of course, this isn’t an ideal situation because then you could damage or even develop your drone while you’re flying.

 Drones with tracing cameras for obstacle avoidance will stop the flying of the drone before it senses a crash.
 Some have a single sensor and some drones have multiple sensors to check every possible flight path of the drone.
-Usually, these sensors don’t make the game any easier or harder to fly, but it may help prevent it from crashing.
+Usually, these sensors don’t make the game any easier or harder to fly, but they may help prevent it from crashing.

-Drones with obstacle avoidance ability normally have the follow-me feature, so a good obstacle avoidance drone is also a great follow me drone.
+Drones with obstacle avoidance ability normally have the follow-me feature, so a good obstacle avoidance drone is also a great Follow Me drone.

 Drones with obstacle avoidance ability are not 100% safe, you still need to be more careful when flying in complex environments like flying in the woods or cities.